 Next to the Omen you’ll find the slightly more expensive Schecter Damien Elite 8.
 And no, this post isn’t sponsored by Schecter – it’s just that affordable lefties aren’t exactly a dime a dozen!
-This is afterall a niche within a niche!
+This is after all a niche within a niche!
 So what does the extra $200 get you over the Omen?
 Well a fancier, quilted maple top for one, finished in a beautiful Crimson Red color.
-On top of that, the pickups are also upgraded to powerful active 810s from EMG.
+On top of that, the pickups are also upgraded to powerful active 808s from EMG.

 Finally, if you’ve got even more cash to splash, you’ll need to check out the excellent Schecter Banshee 8.
 This guitar has higher quality components such as a Hipshot bridge, Alder body and a quilted maple top.
 It comes with Seymour Duncan’s highly regarded Nazgul and Sentient pickup combination.
-It is also available as an active version with EMG 808 pickups.